 Rarely in the country, Le Havre houses within its downtown a pebble beach.
 It has a number of recreational and entertainment facilities, such as children's playgrounds and sports fields, and enjoys the benefits of the Channel Sea.

-The city of Le Havre, which has inspired many painters and other artists of all kinds, has maintained an important cultural tradition.
+The city of Le Havre, which has inspired many painters and artists of all kinds, has retained an important cultural tradition.

-The markets of Le Havre are held on Mondays, Wednesdays, Thursdays and Sundays morning.
-A Christmas market is also taking place in December.
+Le Havre markets are held on Mondays, Wednesdays, Thursdays and Sundays in the morning.
+A Christmas market also takes place in December.

-Literary Festival, The Taste of Others is held in January.
-Through lectures, lectures and other cultural events, he highlights the literatures of the world.
+Literary Festival, the Taste of Others is held in January.
+Through lectures, lectures and other cultural events, it highlights the literatures of the world.

-Original, the Fest Yves is a Breton-colored event taking place in the Saint-François district every May.
+Original, the Fest Yves is an event in Breton colors that takes place in the Saint-François district every May.

 Dixie Days is a jazz festival that takes place in June on the beaches of Le Havre and Sainte-Adresse.

-Polar à la Plage, a literary festival devoted to detective novels, is organized every year in July.
-Just like the World Music Festival, Moz'aïques, it takes place in the framework of the Z'Estivales, street events taking place all summer.
+Polar at the Beach, a literary festival dedicated to detective novels, is organized every year in July.
+Like the world music festival, Moz'aïques, it takes place in the Z'Estivales, street entertainment taking place throughout the summer.

-In September, the festival of the sea unveils the start of a race linking Le Havre to Bahia in Brazil.
+In September, the feast of the sea unveils the start of a race linking Le Havre in Bahia, Brazil.